mtxr/vscode-sqltools/README.md

 Please read the contributing guide [here](https://vscode-sqltools.mteixeira.dev/contributing).

-Join all this amazing [contributors](https://github.com/mtxr/vscode-sqltools/graphs/contributors)❤️ on this journey.
+Join all these amazing [contributors](https://github.com/mtxr/vscode-sqltools/graphs/contributors)❤️ on this journey.

 ## Donate and Support